corpusluteum/movie-collection-backend/README.md

-# Movie Collection Backend with Spring MVC
+# Movie Collection RESTful Api with Spring

-Movie Collection is a web application that uses React for client and Spring MVC as backend service.
+Movie Collection is a RESTful application that uses React for client and Spring Boot as backend service.

 Client is here : https://github.com/corpusluteum/moviecollectionui